MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 Solution: The following path is the best route for generic login issues:

 1. Confirm MFA is disabled

-If it is enabled, attempt to use an App Password instead of the account’s normal password More information on [App Passwords] (https://support.microsoft.com/en-us/help/12409/microsoft-account-apppasswords-and-two-step-verification)
+  If it is enabled, attempt to use an App Password instead of the account’s normal password.
+For more information, see [App Passwords] (https://support.microsoft.com/en-us/help/12409/microsoft-account-apppasswords-and-two-step-verification)

-2. Confirm that Basic Authentication is enabled.
+2. Confirm that Basic Authentication is enabled

   Most Exchange Administrators can answer this for you, although the [following link outlines other routes to confirm the status of Basic Authentication] (https://community.dynamics.com/gp/b/dynamicsgp/posts/exchange-online-o365emailing-inside-dynamics-gp)

-3. Confirm that Autodiscover is working.
+3. Confirm that Autodiscover is working

   You can do this by removing the user from the SY04920 table (Dynamics/System database) and attempting to login again.
 If this table does not repopulate, then there are Autodiscover issues in the system (or the user doesn’t work).
-The [following link outlines how this all works, along with other tests] (https://community.dynamics.com/gp/b/dynamicsgp/posts/exchange-emailinginside-dynamics-gp)
+For insights into how this all works, along with other tests, see [this blog post](https://community.dynamics.com/gp/b/dynamicsgp/posts/exchange-emailinginside-dynamics-gp)

 ## Generic Errors